‘We must act now’ in face of suicides, overdose deaths

 “We started to make real progress with cancer when we developed the comprehensive cancer centers,” Kastan says.
 “That’s when we could get large scale research, and that’s when we could really start to make progress on finding the best treatments and cures.”

-Dr. Phan says he envisions the new site serving as a model for behavioral health centers that can be replicated across the state and nation.
+Dr. Phan says he envisions The Center for Psychiatry and Resilience serving as a model for behavioral health centers that can be replicated across the state and nation.
 As a public service institution, he says, Ohio State is committed to playing that role and has vast support from the state, businesses, alumni and the community.

 “Like cancer, mental health affects every Ohioan, from the richest to the poorest, of every race and religion.
 It doesn’t discriminate,” Dr. Phan says.
 “We have an opportunity to lead in mental health and be number one across the entire country and the world.”